Getting started

 Complete evaluations for each event

-Pre-Eval before training or a match.
-Post-Eval after.
+Prepare before training or a match.
+Reflect afterwards.
 Coach Feedback is visible to you once submitted.

 3

-Your PERFORM history builds a picture of your progress across the season.
+Your Perform history builds a picture of progress across the season.
 Use it to identify patterns in your strengths and areas to work on.

 For fans and supporters